 Michelle Leahy joined AFTD as Office Manager in August 2009.
 She has 20 plus years of management and residential design experience in the private sector.
 Her position changed to Business Manager in the summer of 2012.
 Michelle is responsible for the management of business operations, internal control systems, annual audit efficiency, HR policy and compliance and donation processes.
 She also oversees logistical aspects of AFTD-hosted conferences.

 Pamela E. McGonigle, M.A., joined AFTD as Development Manager in April 2011.
-She has more than 12 years of significant experience and achievements in nonprofit organizations with a proven track record in developing and implementing fundraising strategies, plans and programs that yield enhanced visibility and increased revenue streams.
-Currently Pam serves on the board of directors for NOAH, another rare disease organization.
+She has more than 16 years of significant experience and achievements in nonprofit organizations with a proven track record in developing and implementing fundraising strategies, plans and programs that yield enhanced visibility and increased revenue streams.
+Currently, Pam serves as the chair of the board of directors for NOAH, another rare disease organization.
 Pam is a Paralympic gold medalist, and for the past 20 years she has been an active spokesperson for persons with disabilities.

 Matthew Sharp, M.S.S., joined the staff in December 2009 as Program Coordinator.
 Having earned his Master of Social Service degree from Bryn Mawr College’s Graduate School of Social Work and Social Research, he made a career transition to social services from the field of natural sciences.
 Matt also has a personal connection to FTD, as his father-in-law was recently diagnosed with the disease.
 Matt is integral to AFTD’s patient and caregiver support and education efforts, and is responsible for development of AFTD’s Grassroots Network.